 Stop believing the myths:

-It’s commonly believed myth that contact lenses can freeze in the eyes.
+It’s a commonly believed myth that contact lenses can freeze in the eyes.
 Contacts don’t freeze in the eyes because the temperature of the cornea and the tears keep them warm.
 However, you should wear goggles or eyeglasses to protect your eyes from harsh winds and harmful UV rays.

 To take care of your contacts, it is important that you clean and stores them properly.
 Always follow the instructions and recommended schedule for replacing the contacts.
 Take a break from contacts a couple of hours before bedtime to minimize any ongoing weather-related problem.